Skn0tt/datapact/README.md

 <!-- TODO: add jupyter notebooks image here -->

-It works with any DataFrame-like object, and has special support for Jupyter Notebooks.
+It works with Pandas + Dask DataFrames, and has special support for Jupyter Notebooks.

 <!-- TODO: list out supported DataFrame kinds -->